andytheqaguy/SimpleBooksAPITesting/README.md

 # Simple Book API Testing

-This project is designed to demonstrate how to use RestAssured, Cucumber, Java, and Maven to test a simple book API.
+This project is designed to demonstrate how to use RestAssured, Cucumber, Java, and Maven to test an API.

 ## Table of Contents